 - Take advantage of your anabolic window to boost hypertrophy.
 You could eat a simple protein bar.

-- Hydrate and rehydrate before, during, and after your exercises to ensure your muscles get the minerals and electrolytes they need for energy.
+- Hydrate and rehydrate before, during, and after your exercises to ensure your muscles get the minerals and electrolytes they need.

 The key is to maintain a calorie surplus for bodybuilding, so your body has excess energy to build from immediately after your exercise.
 Moreover, bodybuilding often requires strengthening, or endurance training as both will affect your muscles more, leading to more hypertrophy.

 Nutrient timing is a tremendous strategic feeding plan that can aid with fat loss, muscle gain, and improved performance.
 However, it primarily works with athletes as they have high nutritional needs and exercise often.

 For an average person, nutrient timing works best when it’s applied along with a nutritious diet and regular exercise.
 Remember when you eat is equally important as what you eat; food quality and consistency are essential.

 Remember that a proper diet is not everything you need.
 Supplement it with this 20 Min Full Body Workout at Home challenge!

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 - Determinants of post-exercise glycogen synthesis during short-term recovery (2003, pubmed.nih.gov)